luisarizmendi/workshop-moving-ai-to-the-edge/resources/assets/hardhat-detection-apps/hardhat-detection-webcam/README.md

 - libXext
 - gstreamer1-plugins-base

-## Considerations
+## Technical Details

-- The application requires connection to a running YOLO inference server
-- Camera selection is automatic if not specified via `CAMERA_INDEX`
-- The stream includes both visual annotations and JSON detection data
+- Frame processing includes preprocessing, inference, and postprocessing
-- Each object class is assigned a unique color for visualization
 - Detection results include confidence scores and object counts
 - The application maintains a queue of the most recent frame for efficient streaming
 - Detection statistics are thread-safe and updated in real-time
+- Camera configuration is adaptive based on the platform (Windows, macOS, Linux)
+- Automatic camera selection if not specified via CAMERA_INDEX
+- Non-maximum suppression is applied to filter out duplicate detections
+- Each object class is assigned a unique color for visualization